2 3 X 4 As A Fraction

 Don't hesitate to ask for help if you're struggling with fractions.
 Talk to your teacher, a tutor, or a knowledgeable friend or family member.
 There are also many online resources available, such as tutorials, practice problems, and forums where you can ask questions and get answers.

-While it's important to understand the underlying principles of fractions, technology can be a valuable tool for checking your work and exploring different concepts.
-Use online calculators or software to verify your answers, but don't rely on them exclusively.
+While it helps to understand the underlying principles of fractions, technology can be a valuable tool for checking your work and exploring different concepts.
+Consider this: use online calculators or software to verify your answers, but don't rely on them exclusively.
 Always try to solve the problem yourself first, and then use technology to confirm your solution.

 Embrace Mistakes as Learning Opportunities